abeltavares/MarketPipe/README.md

 3. `store_stock_data`: Stores the stock data in a PostgreSQL database.

-The `data_collection_storage_stocks` DAG runs every day at 11 PM from Monday to Friday.
+DAG runs every day at 11 PM from Monday to Friday.

 The `data_collection_storage_crypto` DAG consists of the following tasks: